sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmasUtrANi/gautamadharmasUtram_parishiShTam.md

-Of the several methods of expiation or *prāyaścitta* Manu has enumerated five as important such as confession, repentence, tapas (austerity) adhyayana (recitation of the veda), and dāna [(charity)¹](# "Manu, XI, 227.").
+Of the several methods of expiation or *prāyaścitta* Manu has enumerated five as important such as confession, repentence, tapas (austerity) adhyayana (recitation of the veda), and dāna (charity)¹[^21].
 These ultimately resolved themselves into the existing functions of the castes and hence *prāyaścitta* only meant a more zealous pursuit of the duty of each person in his own varna and āśrama.
 Heavier penalties and prāyaścittas are proposed for very serious sins and smaller penalties and prāyaścitta for the smaller offences.
-Non-performance of *prāyāścitta* entailed in certain cases loss of caste and [reinitiation2](# "infra, pp३९,३७-३८,३८").
+Non-performance of *prāyāścitta* entailed in certain cases loss of caste and reinitiation2[^22].
 The function of the classification into ācāra, vyavahāta and *prāyaścitta* is not for the sake of convenience only .
 There is a *rationale* behind it.
 Many mistakes are committed in the course of our lives and some of them are very small or very big .
 The law of Karma being inexorable, the bad effects of bad actions cling to the soul.
 In an age when the belief in future lives was prominent and attempts were made to correct mistakes by undertaking penances for expiating sins, the attitude was one of faith in the efficacy of these expiatory rites.
 The belief was that there were two sides to every sin.
 One was the punishment which had to be undergone for committing the sin.
 This was physical.
 In the case of theft the king's jurisdiction over the thief was physical and punishment purified the offender.
 In cases where moral lapses of a serious nature were concerned or crimes which required both physical punishment and spiritual penance, to deprive the offender of the

+[^21]: "Manu, XI, 227."

+[^22]: "infra, pp३९,३७-३८,३८"